K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Introduction

-The results above suggest a connection between a K\"{a}hler GRS and a Sasakian structure, a fundamental notion of contact and almost contact geometry.
+The results above suggest a connection between a GKRS and a Sasakian structure, a fundamental notion of contact geometry.
 This arguably is an odd-dimensional counterpart of symplectic geometry and both lie at the heart of classical mechanics.
-In general, one can consider either the even-dimensional phase space of a mechanical system or odd-dimensional constant-energy hypersurfaces.
 Thus, it has rich literature; for example, contact transformation was studied by S. Lie \cite{liebook1896}.
 Here we focus on a direction with more attention to an associated Riemannian metric.
 The current theory owns much to the foundational work of S. Sasaki, D. Blair, and others \cite{sasaki60, SH62, sas71, blair70, blair76}; see also a recent book \cite{BGbookSasakian08} and a survey \cite{blair19}.